Links2004/arduinoWebSockets/README.md

 ### wss / SSL ###
  supported for:
  - wss client on the ESP8266
+ - wss / SSL for ESP32 in client mode
  - wss / SSL is not natively supported in WebSocketsServer however it is possible to achieve secure websockets by running the device behind an SSL proxy.
 See [Nginx](examples/Nginx/esp8266.ssl.reverse.proxy.conf) for a sample Nginx server configuration file to enable this.